Swedish Maritime Clearance SMC

 Merchant ships arriving to a Swedish port from a foreign state have an obligation to provide information about the ship and persons on board to the Coast Guard.
 In addition to the personal data of crew members, the estimated time for entry and departure is specified.

-The Swedish Coast Guard performs a screening of the pre arrival documents that involves a check of the public record of the Schengen Information System (SIS).
-The results are then communicated to the Coastguard control and command center and to the police authorities in charge in the concerned region.
+The Swedish Coast Guard performs a screening of the pre-arrival documents that involves a check of the public record of the Schengen Information System (SIS).
+The results are then communicated to the Coast Guard control and command center and to the police authorities in charge in the concerned region.

 The regulations of shipping protection aim to protect the shipping sector against crimes of violence including terrorism.
-The framework provides a requirement that all vessels with a gross tonnage of 500 ton or more that intends to enter a Swedish port must supply an established system with their security information prior to the arrival.
+The framework provides a requirement that all vessels with a gross tonnage of 500 ton or more that intend to enter a Swedish port must supply an established system with their security information prior to the arrival.

 Certificate of Decontamination

 In paragraphs 22 and 23 of the law (2006:1570) concerning protection of international threats against people’s health, it is clearly stated that a Master of a ship shall, when initially entering a Swedish port/harbour, supply the Swedish Coast Guard and the Swedish Customs with a certificate.
 The certificate should prove that an extermination of insects, rats and other animals that can carry infectious diseases and thus be a risk for humans, has been performed, alternatively that an extermination of this kind is not necessary on this vessel (the certificate of decontamination).